HuskieRobotics/HuskieBoardPublic/propeller firmware/README.md

 ---
 ### File Descriptions

-`ACD_Tester`: Used to test the ADC during development.
-Continuously writes all ADC input values to the serial terminal.
+`Disabled Parallax Serial Terminal.spin` - Allows us to turn off the debugging software for release versions. `Parallax Serial Terminal.spin` can be used instead to enable debugging.

 `FASTSERIAL-080927.spin` - Used to communicate with the RoboRio at a high baud rate.

 `fsrw.spin` - FAT32 filesystem control for the SD card

-`jm_adc124s021.spin` - Controls serial communication with the onboard ADCs
+`adc124s021_x2.spin` - Controls SPI communication with the onboard ADCs, as well as averaging of the ADC values.

 `LED Main.spin` - Controls a strip of Neopixel LEDs on the robot.
 The patterns can be selected by the RoboRIO.
+More patterns can be added here.

 `main.spin` - Top object file, initiates all processes.
 Also controls the 4 LEDs to indicate DIP switch positions.